KiBk/notes-lite/README.md

 - Keyword search uses the top search bar to request matching notes from the API (showing active results first, then archived)
 - Switch between active and archived notes via the header tabs
 - Notes can be archived from the modal editor; deleting from the archive removes them permanently
+- Archived notes can be restored back to the active list via the modal button
+- Drag and drop notes (within active or archived tabs) to change their order; search temporarily disables dragging
 - All API calls go to relative `/api/*` paths (proxied by nginx in Docker)

 ## Backend (`backend/`)